A lot of towns and communities know how to have a fun dog easter egg hunt for our furry pups.

 Because I realize not every community will make an effort to have a doggy Easter egg hunt for their local furry friends.

 And, if your local town doesn’t have one.
 Then why not start a hunt in your community or your backyard with some neighbors, friends, and family.

 *Disclosure: This page contains affiliate links, meaning I earn a commission if you use those links at no cost to you.
 I always only recommend brands I trust and ones I think you’ll love.

-How To Have A Dog Easter Egg Hunt
+How To Host An Easter Egg Hunt For Dogs

-Start by finding an open grassy field or big fenced in yard that’s a safe environment for your dogs.
+Step #1: Start by finding an open grassy field or big fenced-in yard that’s a safe environment for your dogs.

 Each child that joins in on the fun can be in charge of one dog.

 The kids can help guide the dogs to the spots where you hide the Easter eggs (that is if they need the help).

 Not only will the kids have fun, but what a great teaching opportunity for you to show your kids responsibility by helping the dogs.
 So it’s a win-win in my book.